isomerpages/nlb-exhibitions/_newsgallery-virtual/03-newsgallery-virtual-fof-main.md

 ---
-layout: leftnav-page-content
-title: "Fact or Fake?"
+title: 'Fact or Fake?'
 permalink: /exhibitions/current-exhibitions/newsgallery/virtual-gallery/fact-or-fake/
-breadcrumb: "Fact or Fake?"
+breadcrumb: 'Fact or Fake?'
-collection_name: newsgallery-virtual

 ---

 <div class="container" style="margin-bottom: 40px;">
 <p>Fake news has become a global threat as it spreads like wildfire on the Internet and social media.
 One’s ability to distinguish between facts and falsehoods has never been more important.</p>